 Legal basis: The framework for instruction and training

 Training is a central aspect of the company's safety culture and a legal obligation for every employer.
-It serves to provide employees with the knowledge and awareness of how to safely use the work equipment provided.
-This is not just about correct operation, but also about informing them about possible dangers associated with the use of the work equipment.
+It serves to impart knowledge and awareness to employees regarding the safe use of the work equipment provided.
+This includes not only proper operation, but also educating them about potential hazards associated with the use of the equipment.

 Legal anchoring of instruction

-The obligation to provide training is laid down in the Industrial Safety Ordinance and other relevant laws and regulations.
-The term "training" or "appropriate training" is used here to underline the need for training.
+The obligation to provide training is stipulated in the Industrial Safety Ordinance and other relevant laws and regulations.
+The terms "training" or "appropriate training" are used here to emphasize the necessity of training.
 An exception is the regulation in the UVV Industrial Trucks (BGV D27), which requires training for the independent operation of industrial trucks.

 Who is responsible for the instruction?

 The responsibility for training lies with the employer who assigns his employees to specific tasks.
-This regulation makes sense in practice, as only the employer can correctly assess the specific risks of an assignment.
-It also emphasizes the appropriateness of the training, which should be based on the possible hazards.
+This regulation makes sense in practice, as only the employer can properly assess the specific hazards of an assignment.
+It also emphasizes the appropriateness of the training, which should be based on the potential hazards.

-How often does training need to be given?
+How often does training need to be provided?

-The exact form and frequency of the training is at the discretion of the employer, and the measures must be documented.
-In the accident prevention regulation BGV A1, the professional association requires employees to be trained at least once a year in order to ensure continuous awareness of safety in the workplace.
+The exact nature and frequency of the training is at the discretion of the employer, and the measures must be documented.
+The German Employers' Liability Insurance Association (BGV A1) requires at least annual training for employees to ensure ongoing awareness of workplace safety.

-Training is therefore an essential instrument for promoting safety and competence in handling work equipment and represents a central duty of care of the employer towards his employees.
+Training is therefore an essential tool for promoting safety and competence in the handling of work equipment and represents a central duty of care of the employer towards his employees.

 The briefing: its meaning and function

-In practice, instruction is an important initial step, especially when it comes to taking over machines.
-It should not be confused with the legally required "instruction", because the term "instruction" is not explicitly anchored in any legal regulation.
-Nevertheless, in the context of machine rental, it has been shown that instruction is of great importance in the handover process to the customer.
+In practice, instruction represents a significant initial step, especially when it comes to taking over machinery.
+It should not be confused with the legally required "training," as the term "instruction" is not explicitly defined in any legal regulation.
+Nevertheless, experience in the machine rental industry has shown that instruction is of great importance during the handover process to the customer.

-The instruction is intended to inform the customer about the functions of the machine they have taken over.
+The training session serves to inform the customer about the functions of the machine they have acquired.
 Even if the customer has basic knowledge, it is not a given that they will be able to operate every machine.
-The instruction gives the customer an introduction to the specific functions and special features of the respective machine, which creates an initial level of safety.
+The training session provides the customer with an introduction to the specific functions and special features of each machine, establishing an initial level of safety.

 Practical demonstration and functional test

-During the instruction, all functions of the machine are demonstrated, which not only helps the customer to understand the machine, but also allows a practical test of the machine's functionality.
-The customer can use the demonstrated functions to convince themselves that the machine is working properly.
+During the training, all functions of the machine are demonstrated, which not only helps the customer understand the system but also allows them to test the machine's functionality in practice.
+The customer can use the demonstrated functions to verify that the machine is functioning properly.

 Instruction does NOT replace instruction

-ATTENTION, the instruction does NOT replace the instruction provided by the employer.
-The instruction focuses on the operation of the machine, while the training covers a broader spectrum, including safety guidelines and responsibilities at the job site.
-The law assigns responsibility for operating the machine at the job site to the employer, and the instruction serves as initial orientation.
+ATTENTION: This briefing does NOT replace training provided by the employer.
+The briefing focuses on machine operation, while the training covers a broader spectrum, including safety guidelines and responsibilities at the job site.
+The law assigns responsibility for operating the machine at the job site to the employer, and the training serves as initial guidance.

 Immediate and actual operators

-It is often found that the people who receive the machines and are instructed are not necessarily the ones who will operate the machines on site.
-Therefore, induction highlights the need for comprehensive training by the employer to ensure that all operators have the necessary knowledge and understanding.
+It often turns out that the people who receive and are instructed on the machines are not necessarily the ones who will operate them on site.
+Therefore, the induction process emphasizes the need for comprehensive training by the employer to ensure that all operators have the necessary knowledge and understanding.

 The instruction is therefore a practical and useful measure in the context of machine rental, which offers advantages to both the lessor and the customer and contributes to general safety, but does not replace the instruction provided by the employer.